 var deliveryResult = await producer.ProduceAsync("myKafkaTopic", message);

-Kafka events can only contains strings for values.
-The Kafka SDK for .NET supports using schemas and serialization of events, but for simplicity reasons the event ElectricityUsage
+Kafka events can only contain strings for values.
+The Kafka SDK for .NET supports using schemas and serialization of events, but for simplicity, the ElectricityUsage

 Kafka trigger